Dyastin-0/mrps/README.md

   - Description: Number of currently active HTTP requests being processed by the server.

 #### Scraping Metrics
-Prometheus can scrape these metrics by configuring the server's /metrics endpoint as a target.
+Prometheus can scrape these metrics by configuring the  `metrics_port/metrics` endpoint as a target.
 Example scrape configuration in Prometheus:
 ```yaml
 scrape_configs:
   - job_name: 'reverse_proxy'